wkh237/react-native-fetch-blob/README.md

     {
       name : 'avatar',
       filename : 'avatar.png',
-      // Change BASE64 encoded data to a file path with prefix `RNFetchBlob-file://` when the data comes from a file path
+      // Change BASE64 encoded data to a file path with prefix `RNFetchBlob-file://`.
+      // Or simply wrap the file path with RNFetchBlob.wrap().
       data: RNFetchBlob.wrap(PATH_TO_THE_FILE)
     },
     // elements without property `filename` will be sent as plain text